hpmicro/hpm_sdk/samples/tflm/detection_responder/README_en.md

 ## Configurations

 - Connect the camera device to the CAM interface on the board
-- Connect LCD to the LCD interface on the board
 - Click [LCD-800480W070TC](lab_lcd_800480w070tc) section and connect

 ## Code Options